-However, the treatment follows the same principles with or without joint hypermobility.
-Please see our Treatment section for more information.
+However, the treatment follows the same principles with or without JH.
+Please see our ‘Treatment’ section for more information.

-Some people who are hypermobile may experience long-term pain, fatigue, frequent dislocations or subluxations (partial dislocation) of one or more joints, and recurring ligament, tendon or soft tissue injuries.
-Hypermobile people who experience these types of symptoms, along with many others, may go on to being diagnosed with a hypermobility syndrome (also known as a heritable disorder of connective tissue – HDCT), usually by a rheumatologist.
+Some people with JH may experience long-term pain, fatigue, frequent dislocations or subluxations (partial dislocation) of one or more joints, and recurring ligament, tendon or soft tissue injuries.
+People with JH who experience these types of symptoms, along with many others, may go on to being diagnosed with HSD or hEDS, usually by a rheumatologist or geneticist.

-Joint hypermobility syndrome (JHS) is the most common hypermobility syndrome and many healthcare professionals believe that JHS is part of the same spectrum as Ehlers-Danlos syndrome-hypermobility type (EDS-HT).
-People with JHS and EDS-HT may also experience a variety of gastrointestinal (stomach and digestive system) symptoms, symptoms of the autonomic nervous system and problems with bladder function.
-Symptoms can vary between each individual, ranging from mild, with few symptoms, to more severe, affecting many systems of the body.
-It is common for physiotherapists, occupational therapists, pain consultants, psychologists and rheumatologists, among many others, to be involved in the management of the condition.
+Symptoms of HSD and hEDS can vary between each individual, ranging from mild, with few symptoms, to more severe, affecting many systems of the body.
+It is common for physiotherapists, occupational therapists, pain consultants, psychologists and rheumatologists, among many others, to be involved in the management of these conditions.

-The majority of people with JHS and EDS-HT can lead a normal life and can manage their symptoms well if they receive the right healthcare support.
+Many people with HSD and hEDS can lead a normal life and can manage their symptoms well if they receive the right diagnosis and healthcare support.
 Those who are more severely affected often require interventions from a team of healthcare professionals and are likely to have to make considerable adaptations to their daily lives.

-There are also rarer types of hypermobility syndrome, including other types of Ehlers-Danlos syndrome, including classic or vascular variations with symptoms relating to severe skin and cardiac problems, and Marfan syndrome which is linked to problems with the heart, lungs and eyes.
+There are also 13 rarer types of Ehlers-Danlos syndrome, including classic or vascular variations with symptoms relating to severe skin and cardiac problems, and Marfan syndrome which is linked to problems with the heart, lungs and eyes.

-Hypermobility syndrome symptoms will differ between women prior to experiencing PGP; women will experience differing levels of pain and functional ability depending on how severely they are affected.
+Symptoms will differ between women with these conditions prior to experiencing PGP; women will experience differing levels of pain and functional ability depending on how severely they are affected.
 The severity of how you are already affected is likely to impact on the rate at which you may recover from PGP.

-For more information about the symptoms, diagnosis, treatment and management of hypermobility syndromes, please visit:
+For more information about the symptoms, diagnosis, treatment and management of hypermobility disorders, please visit: